Events

 Q: Why can't I print to PDF?

 A: You have this option only if you already configured the PDF driver in your browser.
-If you don't see this option, your administrator might have disabled print to PDF.
+If you don't see this option, check to see if your administrator has disabled print to PDF.

 Q: Why doesn't my browser match the screenshots when I select Print?